golang/exp/apidiff/README.md

 below may affect the run-time behavior of these operations, but they cannot affect whether they compile.
-The only such breaking change would be to change the type `T` in an assertion `x.T` so that it no longer implements the interface type of `x`; but the rules for interfaces below will disallow that.
+The only such breaking change would be to change the type `T` in an assertion `x.T` so that it no longer implements the interface type of `x`; but the rules for interfaces below disallow that.

 > A new type is compatible with an old one if and only if they correspond, or
 > one of the cases below applies.